Experienced Bellingham Truck Accident Attorneys Ready To Serve You

 In 2017, there were 61 fatalities stemming from truck accidents in Washington state and another 19 were due to bus accidents.
 These accidents represented approximately 11.4% of Whatcom’s 114 fatal crashes in 2017, according to WSDOT data.
 While this number is much lower than the number of accidents stemming from other types of automotive accidents, collisions with large trucks are more likely to lead to serious injuries and deaths due to the sheer weight and power behind diesel trucks.

 If you were involved in a collision involving a commercial truck, it is essential that you seek qualified legal representation.
 Trucking operations are part of a multibillion-dollar industry and you can expect the full weight of their ample resources to be immediately deployed after an accident.
-A qualified Bellingham truck accident attorney from the team at Brett McCandlis Brown & Conner can help level the playing field and fight to protect your right to a full recovery.
+A qualified Bellingham truck accident lawyer from the team at Brett McCandlis Brown & Conner can help level the playing field and fight to protect your right to a full recovery.

 Common Causes of Truck Accidents